 Gardening with Duct Tape

 What can gardeners do with duct tape?
-Outdoor uses are ideal due to this product’s durability and waterproof properties.
+Outdoor uses of it are ideal due to this product’s durability and waterproof properties.
 For just a few bucks, gardeners can brighten up the yard, garden and patio.
 They can make unique, homemade gifts for family and friends.
 There are thousands of creative uses for duct tape.
 Let’s look at a few ways to use duct tape in the garden and around the house:

 - Brighten up those old, faded plastic pots – Duct tape doesn’t stick well to dirty surfaces, so be sure to thoroughly wash plastic planters first.
 Then get creative!
 Use duct tape sheets to cover larger surfaces, and rolls for trimming around the top or bottom of the pot.
 Buy printed patterns to coordinate with patio furniture or make a one-of-a-kind vertical garden by stacking the repurposed planters.